Bihar Elections 2020: Tejashwi Yadav promises 10 lakh jobs in first Cabinet decision as Bihar CM

 "The PM has come to Bihar.
 I was expecting him to tell when Bihar will get the special state status and a special package.
 You should have revealed how many government jobs you provided," he said.

-Continuing his tirade against Kumar, the Mahagathbandhans chief ministerial candidate said the JD(U) president did not come out of the CM''s House for 144 days due to the fear of coronavirus.
+Continuing his tirade against Kumar, the Mahagathbandhans chief ministerial candidate said the JD(U) president did not come out of the CM's House for 144 days due to the fear of coronavirus.

 "Coronavirus is still there, but now he is coming out, because he wants votes, wants chair," he said.

-Responding to the NDA''s persistent question about where will he bring the fund from for his promised 10 lakh jobs, Tejashwi said Bihar has a budget of Rs 2.13 lakh crore and the Nitish Kumar government manages to spend just 60 per cent of it.
+Responding to the NDA's persistent question about where will he bring the fund from for his promised 10 lakh jobs, Tejashwi said Bihar has a budget of Rs 2.13 lakh crore and the Nitish Kumar government manages to spend just 60 per cent of it.

 "There still is Rs 80,000 crore left," he said.